Biology Research Semester

 learning, and defining academic, career, and personal interests.

 What does a Research Semester Student do?

-Work one-on-one with a GMU scientist.
-As a research semester student you will earn 12-15 upper division BIOL credit hours toward your degree through a combination of:
+As a research semester student, you will work one-on-one with a GMU research faculty member while earning 12-15 upper division BIOL credit hours toward your degree through a combination of:

 - BIOL 499: Research in Biology (9 credits),